 This page provides resources to help you set up your own Pew Research Center Political Typology, Religious Typology or Religious Knowledge group quiz to share with your students or community.
 If you have additional questions that are not answered on this page, please contact us.

-The Center’s Political Typology, Religious Typology and Religious Knowledge quizzes are unique products that allow you to collect the responses of a selected group of people (such as students in a class or members of a community) and compare them with the results of the general public.
-Sharing is simple – just copy and paste the unique link you receive via email after you create a new group quiz.
+The Center’s group typology quizzes allow you to collect the responses of a selected group of people (such as students in a class or members of a community) and compare them with the results of the general public.
+Sharing a group quiz is simple – just copy and paste the unique link you receive via email after you create a new group quiz.
 When at least five people have taken your group quiz, you will be able to see the group results and compare them with those of the rest of the country.